-The Ohio State University Autumn 2018
+The Ohio State University Spring 2019

-Time: Tuesday and Thursday, 11:10 AM - 12:30 PM Location: 0135 Derby Hall Course URL: http://carmen.osu.edu
+Time: Monday and Wednesday, 9:35 AM - 10:55 AM Location: 0135 Derby Hall Course URL: http://carmen.osu.edu

-Instructor: Professor Ningchuan Xiao Office: 1132 Derby Hall Phone: 292-4072 E-mail: xiao.37@osu.edu Office Hours: Friday, 10 - 11 AM or by appointment
+Instructor: Professor Ningchuan Xiao Office: 1132 Derby Hall E-mail: xiao.37@osu.edu Office Hours: Thursday, 1 - 2 PM or by appointment

-TA: Ms. Xiaoyu Liang Office: 1083 Derby Hall Phone: 614-674-9045 Email: liang.918@buckeyemail.osu.edu Office hours: Monday and Wednesday from 9:45 AM to 12:15 PM, or by appointment
+TA: Ms. Polina Berezina Office: 1083 Derby Hall Email: berezina.2@buckeyemail.osu.edu Office hours: Wednesday 1 - 2:50 PM, Thursday 1 - 3 PM, or by appointment

 This class is about coding.
 More specifically we develop skills to program a computer to do spatial data handling.
-It is obvious, one may argue, that many of today's software packages are quite easy to use and they are quite powerful.
+It is obvious, one may argue, that today's software are often quite easy to use and they are quite powerful too.
 So why should we code?
-In a 1984 New York Times article, Erik Sandberg-Diment gave three reasons: "First, it allows you to develop software that is not available commercially, and in some cases it lets you customize purchased software to serve your specific needs better.
+Coding is fun.
+Frederick P. Brooks, Jr, in his book The Mythical Man-month, talked about the reward of coding as the sheer joy of making things.
+Other agree.
+In a 1984 New York Times article, Erik Sandberg-Diment gave three reasons of programming: "First, it allows you to develop software that is not available commercially, and in some cases it lets you customize purchased software to serve your specific needs better.
 Second, programming can be fun.
 If you enjoy working on puzzles, programming may well turn out to be more pleasurable than solving The Times crossword puzzle or Dr. Crypton's mind-bending puzzle page in Science Digest.
 Third, there is the intellectual exercise, the honing of logic skills and learning to learn, stressed by pedagogues as a perfect reason to have computers available in schools for pupils from kindergarten age on up."
 In a blog at Invent with Python, Al Sweigart pointed out that "Programming transforms your computer from a home appliance to a power tool."
 It is apparent that writing computer code is becoming an essential part of life.
 As Steve Jobs once put it, "everybody in this country should learn to program a computer...because it teaches you how to think."